Context Engineering for AI Agents in Open-Source Software

 \section{Data Collection}

-To answer our research questions, we collected real-world AI configuration files from open-source projects on GitHub.
-Since GitHub hosts not only ``engineered' software projects, we needed to develop a strategy for selecting repositories.
-In the past, popularity-based selection based on stars or watchers had high precision in selecting true software projects~\cite{DBLP:journals/ese/MunaiahKCN17}.
-However, nowadays GitHub is used to host more diverse content.
-In October 2025, none of the ten most popular repositories was used to host software projects~\cite{gitHubSearchPopularRepos}.
+To answer our research questions, we collected AI context files from OSS projects on GitHub.
+Since GitHub hosts not only ``engineered' software projects, we needed to develop a strategy for selecting repositories~\cite{DBLP:journals/ese/MunaiahKCN17}.
+Many popular repositories on GitHub are not software projects~\cite{gitHubSearchPopularRepos}, which complicates sampling.